dask/dask/docs/source/graphs.rst

         'z': (add, 'y', 10)}

-While less pleasant than our original code this representation can be analyzed and executed by other Python code, not just the cPython interpreter.
+While less pleasant than our original code this representation can be analyzed and executed by other Python code, not just the CPython interpreter.
 We don't recommend that users write code in this way, but rather that it is an appropriate target for automated systems.
 Also, in non-toy examples the execution times are likely much larger than for ``inc`` and ``add``, warranting